DevoInc/devo-relay/README.md

 docker-compose run -rm devo-ng-relay-cli
 ```

-The command above will run the Devo NG-Relay and the Devo NG-Relay Cli and will
+The command above will run the Devo NG-Relay and the Devo NG-Relay CLI and will
-present the prompt of the Devo NG-Relay Cli waiting for commands to run.
+present the prompt of the Devo NG-Relay CLI waiting for commands to run.

 If you only want to launch the Devo NG-Relay, you can try one of the following
 commands: